-Honiton’s Yvonne Williams books place in national championships area 18 finals
+Honiton’s Yvonne Williams books place in national championships Area 18 finals

 Honiton duo Julie Grant and Sue Evans will play Plymouth’s Pam Lee and Val Lander in the county pairs while, in the county fours, Honiton quartet Carol Armitage, Laraine Carless, Sharon Kenny and Gail Hawke have been drawn to meet the Isca foursome of P Howe, J Henderson, P Newman and G Oakey.

 Honiton ladies played Plymouth in the Foxlands County League, but went down 85-74 and so banked four points while Plymouth took six for their efforts.
-The top Honiton rink was the one of Y Williams, J Broom, S Kenny and R Barwick won 22-13.
+The top Honiton rink was the one of Y Williams, J Broom, S Kenny and R Barwick, who won 22-13.

 The Honiton men finished on a high in the last match of the season of the men’s Inter County League, winning 102-53 in their meeting with Torquay B, enjoying success on three rinks and losing on the other.
 The top Honiton rink was the one of B Randall, R Seers, S Howell and I Veitch, who won 31-10.